lucas-medina/codepen/README.md

 Workflow for building multiple pens on Codepen!

 ## Introduction
 Welcome to my Codepen workflow.
-It doesn't
+Its sole purpose is to enable building different pens to Codepen, while using the same modules on Grunt.
+This way, you can start multiple mini-projects without having to install the modules again and again.

+It works like my main workflow project, [Kickit](https://github.com/lucas-medina/kickit), in a very similar way.

 ### Specification
-'Kick It' uses the following Grunt plugins within its settings:
+The workflow uses the following Grunt plugins within its settings:

 - grunt-browser-sync
 - grunt-contrib-concat